 Step 6.
 Click "Errors and Faults" to check if there are any errors.

 Step 7.
-Reconnect your USB flash drive back to Mac, if no error shows up, your USB flash drive is safe.
+Reconnect your USB flash drive back to your Mac.
+If no error shows up, your USB flash drive is safe.

-Disk reformatting basically solves many hard drive issues, including the not showing up USB, particularly the time when you are able to see the USB icon but files are not showing.
+Disk reformatting solves many hard drive issues, including the not showing up USB, particularly when you can see the USB icon but files are not showing.
 USB drive showing empty makes no sense, so you have to reformat the disk and make it usable again.